-- Turn off the engine - - Wear work gloves.
+- Turn off the engine.

+- Wear work gloves to protect your hands.

+- Pull the hand guard toward the rear handle.

+- Press down throttle trigger interlock to release the chain brake.

-Chain must fit snugly against the underside of the bar - and, with the chain brake disengaged, it must still be possible to pull the chain along the bar by hand.
+- Chain must fit snugly against the underside of the bar and, with the chain brake disengaged, it must still be possible to pull the chain along the bar by hand.

+- Release the throttle trigger interlock.

-If necessary, retension the chain.
+- If necessary, retension the chain.

-A new chain has to be retensioned more often than one that has been in use for some time - check chain tension frequently - see section "During Operation".
+A new chain has to be retensioned more often than one that has been in use for some time.